-VAT, a latest development of sales tax system is new innovation in the field of taxation.
-VAT is being preferred by many countries of the world, is superior over sales tax system without comparison with sales tax we cannot say' VAT is superior to other sales tax system.
-"With base to effective revenue mobilization, the tackle to all tax evasion, wide tax base, transparent; VAT consider as superior as sales tax.
+VAT, a latest development of Sales Tax system is new innovation in the field of taxation.
+VAT is being preferred by many countries of the world, is superior over Sales Tax system without comparison with Sales Tax we cannot say' VAT is superior to other Sales Tax system.
+"With base to effective revenue mobilization, the tackle to all tax evasion, wide tax base, transparent; VAT consider as superior as Sales Tax.
 The survey result on this aspect is summarized in the table below:

-Table: 4 - 17 Views on Superiority of VAT over Sales Tax
+Views on Superiority of VAT over Sales Tax

-Respondents Yes s it is No it is not I don't Total
+Respondents Ye s it is No i t is not I don 't know Total

 No % No. % No. %

 Tax Experts 5 100 5

-Tax officers 12 80 3 20 - - 15
+Tax Officers 12 80 3 20 - - 15

 Business/Traders 20 66.67 8 26.67 2 6.67 30

 Consumers 10 20 8 16 32 64 50

-Total 47 47 19 19 34 34 100
+Total 47 19 34 100

-According the field survey, 47% of respondents provided their view regarding superiority of VAT over sales tax, 19% of respondents opposite of it's system and 80% respondent had not idea about it.
-In the outcome, 100% each tax experts and 80% tax officers argue about the superiority of VAT over sales tax.
-Similarly, 66.67% businessman/traders, 20% consumers also provided their view on superiority of VAT.
-But 26.67 businessmen still said that it is not superior than sales tax and 6.67% businessman traders and 64% consumer and unknown about it.
-The outcome proof that VAT is superior to other sales tax system on the aspect of revenue mobilization, coverage broaden tax base, transparent.
+According the field survey, 47% of respondents provided their view regarding superiority of VAT over Sales Tax, 19% of respondents opposite of its system and 80% respondent had not idea about it.
+In the outcome, 100% each Tax Experts and 80% Tax Officers argue about the superiority of VAT over Sales Tax.
+Similarly, 66.67% Businessman/Traders, 20% Consumers also provided their view on superiority of VAT.
+But 26.67 Businessmen still said that it is not superior than Sales Tax and 6.67% businessman Traders and 64% consumer and unknown about it.
+The outcome proof that VAT is superior to other Sales Tax system on the aspect of revenue mobilization, coverage broaden tax base, transparent.
 But its superiority depends upon the strength of VAT administration.
 So the VAT administration is strong, then the success of VAT system will prove its superiority.